 1 What shall we say then that Abraham our father, as pertaining to the flesh, hath found?
 2 For if Abraham were justified by works, he hath whereof to glory; but not before God.

 But not before God.
 I think Paul adds this phrase as a quick aside to his main point.
 Let’s suppose Abraham was justified by works.
-Then he might have reason to boast before men, but never before God, whose works of righteousness outdo the works of man farther than the east is from the west.
-Any boast of man before God will utterly fail.
+Then he might have reason to receive the glory of men, but not God, whose works of righteousness outdo the works of man farther than the east is from the west.
+Any man who attempts to compare his good works with God’s is going to utterly fail.

 3 For what saith the scripture?
 Abraham believed God, and it was counted unto him for righteousness.

-Paul and James are not in conflict here.
+So Paul and James are not in conflict here.
 Yet, as always, one must grasp the broader context of the respective passages before fixing the conclusion.
-Remember that Paul’s chief point in these chapters is to persuade the Jews to quit trusting in the Law for their righteousness and choose Christ only (just as he testified to have done in Php 3:4-9).
+Remember that Paul’s chief point in these chapters is to persuade the Jews to quit trusting in the Law for their righteousness and choose Christ only (just as he testified in Php 3:4-9).
 This was a major, contentious issue in the first decades of the Church Age.
 Paul says, “Even Abraham your father was not justified by doing the works of the Law.”
-On the other hand, James’ chief point is to show that bare believing in God is not enough (Jas 2:19); one must work and act upon his confession of faith, or else his statement of belief is dead, worthless and unsaving (Jas 2:26).
+On the other hand, James’ chief point is to show that bare believing in God is not enough (Jas 2:19); one must work and act upon his confession of faith, or else his statement of belief is dead, worthless, unfinished (Jas 2:26).
 Paul teaches this same truth everywhere in his epistles.
-Perhaps the greatest example is his treatise par excellence on Christian Love, in which he shows the preeminent superiority of works of love over any other human endeavour.
+Perhaps the best example is his treatise par excellence on Christian Love, in which he shows the preeminent superiority of works of love over any other human endeavor.
 He concludes that Agape love is greater even than faith (1Cor 13:13).
 How so?
-Because Paul’s definition of Agape love is precisely James’ idea of Works.
+Because Paul’s definition of Agape love is precisely James’ portrait of Works.
 And that was Abraham’s way of life.

 Again, the works that cannot justify a man are the works of the Law (Rom 3:28; 9:32).
 Indeed, no work of man can cleanse him of sin (see note Rom 3:20).
 Paul however, is not discouraging a man from doing works of Love, but discouraging him from doing works of the Law.
 Likewise, James is not encouraging a man to do the works of the Law, but encouraging him to do the works of Love (James 2:24; Gal 5:6).
 Consistently then, James cites Abraham and Rahab (antecedents of the Law) as examples of works of faith leading to justification.

 As with any literary work, a reader must first understand the writer’s terms before he can understand his message.
 Conflicts between Paul and James are only encountered when using flawed or incomplete definitions of Faith and Grace.
-Faith is not some elixir placed in the soul of the elect, but a general ability that God has designed and placed in the mind of every man.
+Faith is not some elixir placed in the soul of the elect, but an ability seed that God has designed and placed in the mind of every man.
 It is a conscious decision which results in an action that is pleasing to God (Heb 11:6).
-Grace meanwhile, is not God’s unmerited favor poured out arbitrarily upon certain men without their knowledge or choice, and all while living in wickedness (Jude 1:4), but God’s power in the lives of those who have chosen to yield their wills to their Savior.
+Grace meanwhile, is not God’s unmerited favor poured out arbitrarily upon certain men without their knowledge or choice even while they continue to live in wickedness (Jude 1:4), but God’s Pardon and Power in the lives of those who have chosen to yield their wills to their Savior.
+That is the DNA helix of the New Covenant.

-If Abraham’s faith gained him right-standing with God, why then did God send the Law?
+If Abraham’s faith gained him right-standing with God, why did God send the Law?
 Why didn’t He continue in this same righteousness of faith for man’s justification?
-It’s a tough but critical question, and the answer will help to color our understanding of faith, grace and justification.
-First, we should not infer from this verse that Abraham was justified in the same manner, nor to the same degree, as persons under the New Covenant.
+It’s a tough but critical question.
+The answer helps to color our understanding of faith, grace and justification.
+First, we should not infer from this verse that Abraham was justified in the same manner and to the same degree as persons under the New Covenant.
 Until the death and resurrection of the Son of God, full and authentic forgiveness and justification was neither available nor possible.
-Even the saints under the Old Covenant were not made perfect until the Perfecter came (study Heb 11:13, 39-40).
-That’s why Jesus said that Abraham rejoiced to see [His] day (John 8:56, also my note on Mat 27:53).
-This point is supported by the word choice of the verse in question: it was counted unto him for righteousness.
+Even the saints of the Old Covenant were not made perfect until the Perfecter came (study Heb 11:13, 39-40).
+That’s why Jesus said that Abraham rejoiced to see [His] day (John 8:56, and note for Mat 27:53).
+This fact is supported by the word choice of the verse in question: it was counted unto him for righteousness.
 God reckoned Abraham to be righteous while he yet lived, but he was not truly made righteous until that Christ-only action was performed.
 And that is not so different from our own experience in the New Covenant.
 For while we are forgiven, redeemed and born again immediately upon placing our faith in Christ, a fuller realization awaits the soul in the heavens, when Redemption is completed (Luke 21:28) and all things are truly made new (Rev 21:5).

 Another reason God interposed the Age of Law instead of continuing in the Abrahamic mode of righteousness is that the latter is more difficult.
 Witness the example of the children of Israel passing through the wilderness (Rom 3:1-3).
 They saw the mighty miracles of God in their deliverance from Egypt, they experienced the awesome display of power at the Red Sea, the pillar of cloud and fire leading the way, the water flowing from the Rock, the manna, etc. Yet they complained and distrusted, rebelled and rejected the works of God!
 All this happened before the giving of the Law at Sinai, where they so wickedly turned from Jehovah that they had Aaron make them a new god to worship.
 Amazing unbelief, incredible anti-faith.
 These all died in the wilderness, and could not enter into the Promised Land on account of their unbelief (Heb 3:15-19).